Info About Academic IELTS

 - Identifying writer's views: An excerpt is given and some statements follow it.
 You have to judge whether a given statement supports the writer's views or opposes them or it is difficult to guess what the writer thinks about the given statement.

 - Matching headings: A reading text is given and it is marked in an alphabetic order.
 You have to find a suitable heading for the paragraphs that constitute the passage, from a number of headings that follow the given text.

 - Matching features: You have to match items with the paragraphs that contain their descriptions.
 The given items are matched with the paragraphs with the help of alphabets that represent the paragraphs from a given text.

 Academic Writing test

-The academic writing test of the Academic IELTS is of 60 minutes duration and it comprises two writing tasks of 150 words and 250 words each.
+The academic writing test is of 60 minutes duration and it comprises two writing tasks of 150 words and 250 words each.

 - Task 1: This writing task involves describing a chart or a table or a graph in about 150 words.